-Changing jobs while your Singapore permanent residency application is pending is a common concern by many customers.
-As this is a commonly asked question, we seek to answer this query here.
+Wanting to change job or company during your Singapore PR application process is a common concern by many customers.
+As changing jobs is a commonly asked question, we seek to answer this query here.

-This question is specifically for those who have already submitted your documents to ICA, and are awaiting for the results of your PR status.
+This question is specifically for those who have already submitted your documents to ICA, and are awaiting for the results of your status.

-If you have not yet applied with ICA at all yet and are considering changing jobs before you apply, then this does not directly apply to you.
+If you have not yet applied with ICA at all yet and are considering changing jobs even before that, then this does not directly apply or as much to you.

 If you want the short answer, the answer is yes.
 However, there are two main caveats, and several things that you should inform ICA of if you so wish to do this.

 First of all, while some people change careers due to a better work-life balance, if you are serious about getting your application approved while changing employment, then try to make sure that you only accept the offer if it offers a significantly higher income or salary.
 The higher your salary, the better your chances of getting a pass.
 (However, do note that paying more in taxes does not automatically mean higher chances of approval success.)
-The last thing you want to do is to change jobs to a similar pay but more relaxed work scope during the pending process.
+The last thing you want to do is to change jobs or company to a similar pay but more relaxed work scope during the pending process.

 Second of all, regardless what new work in the country you are considering right now, the key is to portray to the authorities that you are a responsible and stable adult and applicant.
 However, if you are always constantly changing your work place, then you will probably get onto their naughty list and it will be really difficult for your PR to get granted!

-Here are some things that you should ideally inform ICA beforehand, so that you still can change your career while still keeping your chances of status granted high.
+Here are some things that you should ideally inform ICA beforehand, so that you still can change jobs while still keeping your chances of status granted high.